alexmickelson-2025/raft-BensonB12/NotesInClass.md

 - We want the tests to reflect the algorithm, not the implantation of the algorithm
 - If the candidate knows that it failed the election, it waits for the time out to try again
 - Do not test the infinite candidate looping

+# Docker

+### Rest CLient project

+n = new Node();

+What steps need to happen to set up your cluster

+- Two other nodes
+- timers start
+- Turn on endpoints
+- /request/append
+- /request/vote
+- /response/append
+- /response/vote
+- /command